bioidiap/bob.learn.tensorflow/doc/user_guide.rst

 Creating the architecture
 .........................

-Architectures are assembled as a :py:class:`bob.learn.tensorflow.network.SequenceNetwork` object.
+Architectures are assembled in the :py:class:`bob.learn.tensorflow.network.SequenceNetwork` object.
-Once the objects are created it is necessary to fill it up with `Layers`_.
-The library has already some crafted networks implemented in `Architectures`_
+Once the objects are created it is necessary to fill it up with `Layers <py_api.html#layers>`_ The library has already some crafted networks implemented in `Architectures <py_api.html#architectures>`_

 Defining a loss and training